 The Impacts of Grain Preparation

 Although the mainstream view of gluten intolerance is very black and white; you are either have Celiac disease or you can chow down on bagels to your heart’s content, one might argue that there are many layers to this onion.
 Today, the way we grow, mill and process grains has changed dramatically from the way our ancestors once did.
 The wheat we grow today has been bred for higher yields and quicker returns, we no longer use traditional stone milling techniques for grinding flours and we no longer use traditional preparation methods, with long fermentation processes, for most of our grains products.
-The conventional methods for milling flours are more aggressive on wheat grains and destroy the germ which is the portion of the berry which contains its micronutrients.
+The conventional methods for milling flours are more aggressive on wheat grains and destroy the germ which is the portion of the berry that contains its micronutrients.
 Grains contain a number of antinutrients such as phytic acid, enzyme inhibitors, complex sugars and gluten, that help to protect the grain, however, can they bind with minerals in the digestive tract to block their absorption.
 Therefore, grains require careful preparation to help breakdown these antinutrients, one of which is gluten, to help “pre-digest” the grains making them more easily digested and the nutrients more bioavailable to our bodies.
 For instance, bread was traditionally baked with a natural sourdough starter to make the dough rise.
 This natural sourdough starter is formed by bacteria and yeasts that exist naturally in the air, and grow and multiply on grains, creating active live cultures which cause the dough to ferment which helps to break down the antinutrients.
 Today, in conventional and large scale baking processes, long fermentation with natural yeasts is no longer used.
 Instead, factories will use dry active baker’s yeast, which significantly shortens the fermentation time, so bread can be produced quicker with less effort.
 The concern is that this does not allow for microbes to break down starches and proteins to allow for easier digestion and higher nutrient absorption.
 When not properly prepared, grains products including breads, cereals, and baked goods can be very damaging to the intestinal tract.